Romitrana/PortfolioCMS/frontend/portfolio/README.md

 2. dark / white theme clash (no proper visibility)
    > use --color-text for color
 3. testimonial z-index confilct with theme change button

+4. first complete the project fully function and styles and bug free (like return back to "/admin/project") then go for other

+5. add skeleton loader component instead of simple loader component
    ============ COOL STUFFS ==========

 <!-- glass background css -->